ehwan/RustyLR/README.md

  - `feed_callback(&self, &mut Context, &mut C: Callback, TermType, &mut UserData) -> Result<(), ParseError>` : feed token with callback

 Note that the parameter `&mut UserData` is omitted if `%userdata` is not defined.
-Once the input sequence (including `eof` token) is feeded, without errors, you can get the value of start symbol by calling `context.accept()`.
+Once the input sequence is feeded (including `eof` token), without errors, you can get the value of start symbol by calling `context.accept()`.

 ```rust
 let parser = parser::EParser::new();